woodbri/raster-object-recognition/README.md

 histogram of the LV image to select spectral bandwidth (Hr).
 And minimum segment size (M) can be predicted from the spatial bandwidth.

 This approach is not without some problems.
-For example:

-1. the selection of Hs needs some work as there are still cases that I don't understand how to select the optimal parameter.
-2. Using a Gaussian curve to fit to the histogram is not ideal, but it is fast and gives a reasonable approximation in most cases.
+For example, using a Gaussian curve to fit to the histogram is not ideal, but it is fast and gives a reasonable approximation in most cases.
+But this does give reasonable parameters for a starting place for parameter evaluation.

+I would recommend computing the parameters on a 512x512 image, then segmenting that image using those parameters.
+Pick you image area as representitive to your area of interest.
+Check the segmentation and lower or raise the valued based on wheter the image was over or under segmentized, and repeat.
+I was able to come up with a reasonable value in a few iterations.

 You can optionally have the code generate graphs of the curves that are being evaluated to select the parameters, and I recommend that you use these to